 Do African dance workouts really work?

 African dance workouts really work, and their effectiveness can never be subject to debate.
 Healthline published an article on the benefits of dance in which Erica Hersh said,

 ‘’Dancing is a great way to boost your fitness, lose weight, and gain other health benefits.
-And it’s a form of exercise that’s often a lot of fun and done in a group setting, which may motivate you to keep at it over the long term.’’
+It’s a form of exercise that’s often a lot of fun and done in a group setting, which may motivate you to keep at it over the long term.’’

 The article goes on to point out that there’s more to gain in dance workouts beyond physical benefits.
 Dance workouts boost your mood, reduce stress, improve your sense of balance, and result in better sleep.

-Individual tastes vary when it comes to the arts.
+Individual tastes vary when it comes to dancing.
 However, the following Afrodance fitness videos have gained a huge following and many have even garnered followers internationally.
 Below are our 10 dance workout videos that will help you melt that excess fat.